 1. What is your style?

 My style can best be defined as a take on classic, vintage, and a hint of modern!
 I have a bachelor’s degree in Journalism and focused on photojournalism classes in college.
 So the root of my style is photojournalistic.
 However, that style does not apply to all situations.
 So I take the situation at hand, and apply the needed style to it.
-So any session or wedding with me results in a fine variety of captured moments.
+So any session with me results in a fine variety of captured moments.

 2. Do you have a studio?